4 min read

 In only the second year of mandated modern slavery statement reporting for eligible organizations, bedding down processes to ensure compliance is a work in progress for many.

-We’re at the beginning of the modern slavery compliance journey,” said Robobai CCO Tony Sharpe.
+We’re at the beginning of the modern slavery compliance journey,” said RobobAI CCO Tony Sharpe.

 As modern slavery becomes more prevalent, reporting requirements will become stricter and will likely evolve based on the approach of leading organizations.”